-(a) Business combination and basis of consolidation
+(a) Basis of consolidation

 The consolidated financial statements comprise the financial statements of the Company and its subsidiaries.
 Inter-company transactions and balances between group companies together with unrealised profits are eliminated in full in preparing the consolidated financial statements.
 Unrealised losses are also eliminated unless the transaction provides evidence of impairment on the asset transferred, in which case the loss is recognised in profit or loss.